 Configure AWS CodeBuild Webhooks

-The aws:codebuild/webhook:Webhook resource, part of the Pulumi AWS provider, creates webhook endpoints that trigger CodeBuild projects from source repository events.
-This guide focuses on three capabilities: event filtering for push and pull request events, GitHub Enterprise manual webhook setup, and GitHub Actions runner integration.
+The aws:codebuild/webhook:Webhook resource, part of the Pulumi AWS provider, creates webhook endpoints that trigger CodeBuild projects from source repository events, with automatic webhook management for GitHub and Bitbucket.
+This guide focuses on three capabilities: event and branch filtering, GitHub Enterprise manual setup, and GitHub Actions runner configuration.

-Webhooks depend on existing CodeBuild projects with configured source repositories.
-For GitHub and Bitbucket, the AWS account must have OAuth authorization configured before creating webhooks; CodeBuild automatically manages the repository webhook itself.
+CodeBuild webhooks depend on existing projects with configured source repositories and OAuth authorization between AWS and GitHub or Bitbucket.
+For GitHub and Bitbucket, CodeBuild automatically creates and deletes repository webhooks; for GitHub Enterprise, you must create webhooks manually.
 The examples are intentionally small.
-Combine them with your own CodeBuild projects and repository configurations.
+Combine them with your own CodeBuild projects and repository configuration.

 Trigger builds on push events to specific branches

-CI/CD pipelines often build only when code is pushed to specific branches, such as main or master, to avoid unnecessary builds on feature branches.
+CI/CD pipelines often build only when code is pushed to specific branches, avoiding unnecessary builds on every feature branch.

 import * as pulumi from "@pulumi/pulumi";